jasp-stats/jasp-desktop/Resources/Help/analyses/ancova.md

 	                                                                                                            <img src="analyses/gif/contrasts_anova.gif"/>
                                                                                                               </details>

-- Factors: These are the independent variables included in the analysis (i.e., the variables placed in the `Fixed Factors` box).
+- Factors: These are the independent variables included in the analysis (i.e., the variables selected in the `Fixed Factors` box).
 - Contrasts: Contrasts enable the analysis of planned comparisons.
 There are different contrasts that allow for different types of comparisons.
     - none: By selecting this option, no contrasts are calculated.
 This option is selected by default.
     - deviation: By selecting this contrast, the mean of each level of the independent variable is compared with the overall mean (the mean when all the levels are taken together).